smartdevicelink/sdl_evolution/proposals/0273-webengine-projection-mode.md

 2. The HMI should include a button to access the app list
 3. The HMI should not show a menu button on the HMI.
 Instead the app should be required to behave as followed:

     3.1 .
-If the app uses AddCommand or AddSubMenu the app is required to provide an own menu button on the WEB_VIEW and send ShowAppMenu if this menu button is selected by the user.
+If the app uses `AddCommand` or `AddSubMenu`, the app is required to provide an own menu button on the WEB_VIEW and send `ShowAppMenu` if this menu button is selected by the user.

     3.2.
 If the app does not use commands or sub menus the app is required to provide a way to the user to exit the application.
-The app should use CloseApplication RPC for this.
+The app should use `CloseApplication` RPC for this.

 **MOBILE_API**